 - 1.Team members can rest easier - 2.Team members can be proud - 3.
-The anti-agile people can't justify getting rid of Agile (or at least, you have more to fight with) - 4.
-The metrics can cause an increase in satisfaction for your customers -- not just a bit, but a LOT.
+The anti-agile people can't easily justify getting rid of Agile (or at least, you have more to fight with) - 4.
+The metrics can directly lead to an increase in satisfaction for your customers -- not just a bit, but a LOT.